Ncynah/epirus.github.io/docs/features.md

 ![Contracts view](img/contracts.png)

-Here you can see details of all contracts deployed to the network.
-Those contracts that comply with well defined interfaces are automatically tagged with a type in the `Label` column to reflect this.
-For example, `ERC20` for fungible token contracts, `ERC721` for non-fungible token contracts, and Custom for those that have not been registered in the contract registry.
+Contracts that comply with well-defined interfaces are immediately tagged with a type in the `Label` column to reflect this.
+For example, `ERC20` for fungible token contracts, `ERC721` for non-fungible token contracts, and Custom for those  not registered in the contract registry.

 The `Name` column provides the contract name if the contract is registered in the Epirus contract registry.
 To learn more about the contract registry, head [here](metadata.md).

-When you click on a contract, you are taken into the contract details page which has various information about the contract.
+Clicking on a contract takes you to the contract details page.
+This is where you can find various information about the contract.

-Here you can see details of all transactions associated with the contract and events emmitted by these transactions.
-If the contract is registered in the registry, events and their parameter names and values will be decoded.
+Here you can see details of all transactions associated with the contract and events emitted by these transactions.
+Contracts registered in the registry will have their events, parameter names and values decoded.

 ![Contract details view](img/contract_details.png)